 The increasing scarcity of water is becoming an increasingly important topic of discussion in Germany.
 Climate change is already making itself known in the form of longer periods of dry weather and more frequent heavy rain and storms.
-We are assuming that these will become more common in the future – and are applying our climate risk tool, which was developed further in the reporting year (see CO2 Reduction in the Housing Portfolio), to assess the risks more accurately.
+We expect that these incidents will increase in the future – and are applying our climate risk tool, which was developed further in the reporting year (see CO2 Reduction in the Housing Portfolio), to assess the risks more accurately.
 Although our portfolio has been relatively unaffected so far, we are preparing for the possible consequences.
 To this end, we are working on measures that will help to mitigate extreme weather conditions at a microclimate level or have the capacity to cool urban heat islands, such as greening the facades of buildings or installing roof trenches.
 We need an innovative approach to water management that will be able to handle the challenges of the future.
 There is significant potential in local rainwater seepage systems (based on retention basins and green roofs, for example) and using rainwater to water gardens.
 This potential also applies to ancillary costs.
 Our water management pursues the aims of lowering water consumption and using local rain and gray water.

-Waste separation concepts for good waste management and the promotion of recycling play a particularly important role in our construction and refurbishment work because they enable us to reuse valuable resources like windows (see Sustainable Construction and Refurbishment).
+Waste separation concepts for good waste management and the promotion of recycling play a particularly important role in our construction and refurbishment work because they enable us to reuse valuable resources like windows.
 They are also becoming increasingly relevant for waste management purposes in our neighborhoods.
 During the year under review, we expanded our use of sustainable recycling schemes in our neighborhoods.
-We launched a pilot project in a neighborhood in Essen to investigate ways in which we can recycle green waste and separate household waste.
+We launched a pilot project in a neighborhood in Essen to investigates ways in which we can recycle green waste and separate household waste.
 Our findings will be rolled out to other neighborhoods in the future.
 We separate the waste produced in offices and common areas and do not use disposable items in the cafeteria.
 In Sweden we involve our tenants in the subject of waste separation and tell them about the opportunities that exist in the area of waste separation and prevention.
-This is one of the ways in which we plan to significantly reduce the amount of waste in Sweden – by 30 % by 2030.
+This is one of the ways in which we plan to significantly reduce the amount of waste in Sweden – by 30% by 2030.

 By means of careful documentation and monitoring of the work carried out on the construction sites by qualified staff and health and safety officers, we always strive to ensure that (contaminated) materials are disposed of correctly and lawfully.
 We provide Vonovia technicians with training on how to dispose of materials correctly.